keddo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 25: Create a script that decodes acrostics that use the first letter of each line.
 The ‘decoded’ message has to end with a new line
+You are not allowed to use grep, egrep, fgrep or rgrep Task 26: Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
-You are not allowed to use grep, egrep, fgrep or rgrep
+Order by number of requests, most active host or IP at the top You are not allowed to use grep, egrep, fgrep or rgrep